kevinolega/callcentertrainingtips/_posts/2019-08-11-no-enhance.md

 [Click Here for Free English Lessons](https://callcentertrainingtips.com/english-tips)

-So stop telling your interviewer..
+Stop telling your interviewer that...

-I want to get hired in a call center to enhance my communication skills.
+I want to get hired in a call center to enhance my English communication skills.

-Because that's the fastest way to end an interview.
+Telling the interviewer that you want to enhance your communcication skills is the fastest way to end an interview.

 Just in case it's not clear to you yet.